|

 applies to me.
 There's nothing stopping you from honoring one of your guests by having

-that person step up to the microphone to say a religious blessing or read a biblical
+that person step up and reading a religious blessing or biblical passage.

 |